 Spice Plantation Tours in Goa

-Nincompoops only think about the beach but Goa in reality carries the wee end of Western Ghats on her side.
+Nincompoops only think about the beach but Goa in reality carries the wee end of Western Ghats on her eastern border.
 Residue of rolling hills and lush rainforest harbour Goa’s secret spice plantation trails.

 They are not as elaborate and aggressively touristy as the same of Kerala.
 The farmer actually takes time to make you taste male and female pineapples, who differ is taste and form.
 His children will take you to the bamboo, will be patient to explain how bamboo, banana and sugarcane are all different forms of grasses.
-You will see nutmeg, cinnamon and the elusive pepper plantation.
-The spice route of ancient world were formed based on the yields.
+You will see nutmeg, cinnamon and the elusive pepper plantation, which has set sail many a trade vessel since medieval age.
+The spice route of ancient world were formed based on the yields of the mighty Western Ghats.

 Historic Forts in Goa: Serving the Sea Front